Last Updated: January 29, 2026

 Those conditions follow different documentation and billing rules and are covered in our full Weight Loss ICD-10 content cluster.

-Pro-MBS helps clinics use Weight Loss ICD 10 and R63.4 the right way.
+Pro-MBS helps clinics use R63.4 for unintentional weight loss and R63.4 the right way.

 We review notes before claims go out.
 We fix weak documentation.
 We reduce denials tied to symptom codes.
 We protect revenue by stopping repeat errors early.